 Your bra size exists of two measurements.
 The cup size is determined by measuring the fullest part of your breasts.
 The band size of your bra is the result of measuring your underbust.

-There are about fourteen different band sizes available.
+There are about 14 different band sizes available.
 Although not every brand has the whole range of band sizes 28 – 54.
-The smaller band size you need, the smaller your underbust is.
+The smaller the band size you need, the smaller your underbust is.

 - Your band size should be firm but not too tight.